wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (b) that person's presence on the premises at that time is justified in terms of the special licence.

-    Section 170(1): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 170(1): amended, on 1 December 1999, by [section 99(1)][496] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 170(1): amended, on 1 December 1999, by [section 99(1)][519] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 170(2)(a): amended, on 26 April 2005, by [section 7][480] of the Relationships (Statutory References) Act 2005 (2005 No 3).
+    Section 170(2)(a): amended, on 26 April 2005, by [section 7][503] of the Relationships (Statutory References) Act 2005 (2005 No 3).

-    Section 170(2)(d)(iv): replaced, on 1 December 1999, by [section 99(2)][496] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 170(2)(d)(iv): substituted, on 1 December 1999, by [section 99(2)][519] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 170(2)(e): inserted, on 1 December 1999, by [section 99(2)][496] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 170(2)(e): added, on 1 December 1999, by [section 99(2)][519] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 171 Allowing person on licensed premises outside licensing hours

-*   Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, being the licensee or a manager of any licensed premises, allows any person to be on the licensed premises in contravention of [section 170][201].
+*   Every person commits an offence and is liable to a fine not exceeding $10,000 who, being the licensee or a manager of any licensed premises, allows any person to be on the licensed premises in contravention of [section 170][201].

-    Section 171: amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 171: amended, on 1 December 1999, by [section 100][497] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 171: amended, on 1 December 1999, by [section 100][520] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 172 Making false representation to licensees, etc

-*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who falsely represents in writing to the licensee or a manager of any licensed premises, or to any employee of the licensee, that he or she is a person to whom liquor may be sold or supplied under the licence.
+*   (1) Every person commits an offence and is liable to a fine not exceeding $2,000 who falsely represents in writing to the licensee or a manager of any licensed premises, or to any employee of the licensee, that he or she is a person to whom liquor may be sold or supplied under the licence.

-    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who falsely represents otherwise than in writing to the licensee or a manager of any licensed premises, or to any employee of the licensee, that he or she is a person to whom liquor may be sold or supplied under the licence.
+    (2) Every person commits an offence and is liable to a fine not exceeding $1,000 who falsely represents otherwise than in writing to the licensee or a manager of any licensed premises, or to any employee of the licensee, that he or she is a person to whom liquor may be sold or supplied under the licence.

-    Section 172(1): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 172(1): amended, on 1 December 1999, by [section 101(1)][498] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 172(1): amended, on 1 December 1999, by [section 101(1)][521] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 172(2): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 172(2): amended, on 1 December 1999, by [section 101(2)][498] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 172(2): amended, on 1 December 1999, by [section 101(2)][521] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 172A Licensee's offences in respect of manager

-*   Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who, being a licensee, fails, without reasonable excuse, to---
+*   Every person commits an offence and is liable to a fine not exceeding $5,000 who, being a licensee, fails, without reasonable excuse, to---

     *   (a) appoint a manager as required by any of [sections 26][30], [49][54], [71][77], or [84][91]: